grosser/back_at_ya/README.md

 Rating a Customer for the first time

  - From within a ticket, select a rating (from 1 to 5 stars).
+ - Press the eye of the tiger button to keep motivated for extra awesome customer service.

 After a Customer has been rated